Skip to content

 views 0 Last updated

 The Jobs block wires Hangfire 1.8 into the kit.
-The interesting parts are the tenant-aware job filter (preserves multi-tenant context across enqueue → execute), the DI-aware activator (jobs get scoped service resolution), the OpenTelemetry filter (activities for every job), the basic-auth dashboard at /hangfire, and a stale-lock cleanup service for after-crash recovery.
+The interesting parts are the tenant-aware job filter (preserves multi-tenant context across enqueue → execute), the DI-aware activator (jobs get scoped service resolution), the OpenTelemetry filter (activities for every job), the basic-auth dashboard at /jobs, and a stale-lock cleanup service for after-crash recovery.

 What it ships